-- 2 1/2 teaspoons baking powder
+- 2 ½ teaspoons baking powder

-- 1 teaspoon cinnamon
+- 1 teaspoon ground cinnamon

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 2 eggs
+- 2 large eggs

 - 1 teaspoon vanilla extract

-- With mixer on lowest speed, mix in 1/3 of the dry ingredients followed by 1/2 of the buttermilk mixture, continuing to alternate in this manner until all has been added.
-Once the final 1/3 of the flour mixture is added, continue to mix until almost evenly incorporated.
-Finish folding together by hand just until batter is even.
-Fold in cinnamon chips.
+- Mix together the buttermilk and vanilla.
+With mixer on lowest speed, add ⅓ of the dry ingredients followed by ½ of the buttermilk mixture, continuing to alternate in this manner until everything has been added.
+Fold in cinnamon chips with a rubber spatula, mixing just until all ingredients are evenly incorporated.

 - Divide batter evenly between each cavity in the prepared muffin pan, filling each nearly to the top.
 Smooth out tops if needed with a fingertip or spatula.
 Sprinkle muffin tops with extra (chopped) cinnamon chips.